-- A. Three semester credit hours in Computer Science. - B. Three semester credit hours of Communications and demonstrate English oral proficiency. - C. Twelve semester credit hours of English with a 2.5 GPA and no grade lower than a "C." - D. Be admitted to graduate studies and to teacher education.
+- A. Three semester credit hours in Computer Science with no grade lower than a "C". - B. Three semester credit hours of Communications with no grade lower than a "C". - C. Three semester credit hours of College Algebra with no grade lower than a "C". - D. Twelve semester credit hours, to include ENGL 3312, of English with a 2.5 GPA and no grade lower than a "C".
+Must complete ENGL 3312 with no grade lower than a "B". - E. Be admitted to graduate studies as non-degree teacher certification.